grea09/color/article/article.md

 # Introduction {-}

-For a long time, in the automated planning domain, the dominant approach was Partial-Order Planning (POP).
+Automated planning aims to synthesize a set of actions into an ordered plan to achieve the user's goals.
+Most academic research on general purpose planning was, until the end of the 90s, oriented toward plan space planning.
 It was praised for its least commitment orientation that makes it more efficient than classical planning and also more of an elegant solution for its flexibility.
-However, in the recent years, drastic improvements in state search planning was made possible by advanced and efficient heuristics.
-This allows such planners to scale up much better than plan-space search ones, notably thanks to approaches like GraphPlan [@blum_fast_1997], fast-forward [@hoffmann_ff_2001] and LAMA [@richter_lama_2011].
+However, more recently, drastic improvements in state search planning was made possible by advanced and efficient heuristics.
+This allowed those planners to scale up more easily than plan-space search ones, notably thanks to approaches like GraphPlan [@blum_fast_1997], fast-forward [@hoffmann_ff_2001] and LAMA [@richter_lama_2011].

-This search of scalability and performance hides the greatest advantage of POP: flexibility.
-This advantage allows POP to efficiently build plans with the parallel use of actions.
-It also means that it can refine broken plans and optimize them further than a regular state-based planner.
-This was shown clearly during the golden age of POP with UCPOP [@penberthy_ucpop_1992] that was a reference in terms of quality and expressiveness for years, to such extends that other works tried to inject state-space planners with its advances [@gazen_combining_1997].
+This search of scalability and performance shadows the greatest advantage of Partial-Order Planning (POP): flexibility.
+This advantage allows POP to efficiently build plans with the parallel use of actions. <!-- Nice idea about controlled loops with Mathis 2014-02-18 --> It also means that it can refine broken plans and optimize them further than a regular state-based planner. <!-- FIXME speculation --> This was shown clearly during the golden age of POP with UCPOP [@penberthy_ucpop_1992] <!-- No it wasn't shown !-->.
+It was a reference in terms of quality and expressiveness for years, to such extends that other works tried to inject state-space planners with its advances [@gazen_combining_1997].

 In this paper, we explore new ideas to revive POP as an attractive alternative to other totally ordered approach.
 Some papers like the appropriately named "Reviving partial order planning" [@nguyen_reviving_2001] and VHPOP [@younes_vhpop_2003] already tried to extend POP into such an interesting alternative.
 More recent efforts [@coles_forwardchaining_2010; @sapena_combining_2014] are trying to adapt the powerful heuristics from state-based planning to POP's approach.

-Our approach is different: we want to build a robust and quality oriented planner without losing speed.
-In order to achieve this, the planner is implemented in its recursive form and takes a partial plan as an input.
-For our system, we prepopulate this plan with the causal graph that was processed during the domain compilation phase.
-This allows our algorithm to have a significant head-start in relation to most planners as the plan is already almost complete in most cases.
-This is described in @sec:causalgraph of the present paper.
+Our approach is different: we want to build a robust and quality oriented planner without losing speed. <!-- we'll try at least --> In order to achieve this, the planner is implemented in its recursive form and takes a partial plan as an input.
+Our system prepopulates this plan with a proper domain plan that was processed during the domain compilation phase.
+This allows it to have a significant head-start in relation to most planners as the plan is already almost complete in most cases.
+This is described in @sec:properplan of the present paper.

-The problem with this is that this partial plan contains problems that can break the POP algorithm (such as cycles) or that can drive it toward nonoptimal plans.
-This is why we focus the @sec:negative of our paper on plan quality since we need to have negative refinements on our input plan.
+The problem with this is that this partial plan contains problems that can break the POP algorithm (such as cycles) or that can drive it toward nonoptimal results.
+This is why we focus the @sec:negative of our paper on plan quality and negative refinements.
 This leads naturally toward the introduction of negative flaws that aims to optimise the plan: the alternative and the orphan flaws.

 This causes another problem since POP wasn't made to select these flaws as they can interfere with positive flaws by deconstructing their work.
 That is the reason behind the @sec:selection of our work: goal and flaw selection that aims to reduce the branching factor of our algorithm.
 This will allow greater speed and better plan quality.

-In order to present our aLternative Optimization with causaL Link Injection Partial Ordered Planning (LOLLIPOP) system, we need to explain the classical POP framework and its limits.
+In order to present our aLternative Optimization with partiaL pLan Injection Partial Ordered Planning (LOLLIPOP) system, we need to explain the classical POP framework and its limits.

 # The Partial Order Planning Framework